supercam19/MixJam10/README.md

 This game was made for the MixJam10 game jam which lasted for one week.
 The prompts for this game were: asteroids, treasure, mutants.

+Made in the Unity Game Engine with the [NavMeshPlus package](https://github.com/h8man/NavMeshPlus).

 ## Controls